SpaceKatt/spacekatt-io/README.md

 docker exec -it <container_name> /bin/sh
 ```

+## CI/CD

+Continuous integration is performed on [TravisCI](https://travis-ci.org/github/SpaceKatt/spacekatt-io), as defined by [`.travis.yml`](.travis.yml).
+Two jobs are performed: building the Docker image and building the project with Rush.

+Continuous deployment is on the roadmap.
+However, automation for deployments have yet to be implemented.
+Please refer to the [`Project Inventory`](https://github.com/SpaceKatt/spacekatt-io#project-inventory) for links to `READMEs` with the manual deployment instructions for each project (until the process is automated).

-## Deployment && Observability
+## Observability

-Each project is responsible for their own deployment and observability strategies.
+Each project is responsible for their own observability strategies.
 Please refer to the [`Project Inventory`](https://github.com/SpaceKatt/spacekatt-io#project-inventory) for links to `READMEs` with the relevant information.

-## CI/CD